mcgivrer/minimal/docs/docs/chapter-06-add_physic.md

 _(TO BE REVIEWED)_

-Here is the most complex thing we are going to manage: move of our GameObject according to some common newton's laws.
+Here is the most complex thing we are going to manage: move of our GameObject, according to some common newton's laws.

 The Physic Engine is one more service for our application. we will use the same approach.